Skip to content

 8 libraries, 8 books, 1 winner!

 Join your Library for our annual Simcoe Reads event!
 A champion from each community has chosen a book they think everyone in Simcoe County should read right now.
-Our competitors are Barrie, Bradford, Essa, Innisfil, New Tecumseth, and Ramara Public Libraries!
+Our competitors are Barrie, Bradford, Essa, Innisfil, New Tecumseth, Ramara, and Severn Public Libraries!

 Simcoe Reads Debate

-After a summer of reading terrific books, interacting with the authors and your community’s champion, please plan to join us for the final event: a conversation between the 8 champions representing Barrie Public Library, Bradford West Gwillimbury Public Library, Essa Public Library, Innisfil ideaLab & Library, Midland Public Library, New Tecumseth Public Library, and Ramara Public Library.
-This in-person event will be at the Gibson Centre for Community, Arts and Culture (Honda Hall), 63 Tupper St W, Alliston, ON L9R 1E4 on Thursday, October 23, at 6:30 pm.
+After a summer of reading terrific books, interacting with the authors and your community’s champion, please plan to join us for the final event: a conversation between the 8 champions representing Barrie Public Library, Bradford West Gwillimbury Public Library, Essa Public Library, Innisfil ideaLab & Library, Midland Public Library, New Tecumseth Public Library, Ramara Public Library, and Severn Public Library.
+This in-person event will be at the John Hayter Southshore Community Centre, 205 Lakeshore Dr, Barrie ON L4N 7Y9 on Tuesday, September 29, at 6:30 pm.
 Audience voting will happen the night of the event to determine the number one book to be read in Simcoe County.
-Click here to register!
+Register HERE.

-Join in the social media discussion by using #SimcoeReads2025.
+Join in the social media discussion by using #SimcoeReads2026.

 To get all the Simcoe Reads updates and find out about the other libraries’ picks, visit simcoereads.ca